frcode/python-ibmdb-wiki/Home.md

 4. The **ibm\_db\_alembic**: Alembic adaptor for IBM DB2 databases.
 Supports Alembic-0.6.5 and above

-Additional information is available in the README files provided in the Python Eggs and also the source repository. .
+Additional information is available in the README files provided in the Python packages and also the source repository. .

 ### Downloads ###
 Use following pypi web location for downloading source code and binaries